DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

             - tag,
             - bag, and
             - carry the evidence
+    - Generally, It is critical that evidence is related to the case.
+It must be convincing and reliable (at least in most legal systems).
     - Five rules of evidence: five evidence characteristics providing the best chance of surviving legal and other scrutiny:
         - 🚦**authentic**: evidence is not fabricated or planted, and can be proven through crime scene photos, or bit-for-bit copies of storage
         - 🚦**accurate**: evidence that has integrity (not been modified)